Best Supercapacitor Dash Cams 2026: Top 6 Picks

 Last Updated: June 2026

 In a hurry?
-My top overall pick is the VIOFO A119M Pro 4K HDR for its combination of flagship image quality, Wi-Fi 6 speed, and proven supercapacitor reliability.
-For the best dual-camera value, the VIOFO A229 Pro delivers unmatched front and rear clarity.
-Read on for the full breakdown.
+The top overall single-front-camera pick is the VIOFO A119M Pro 4K HDR because it combines 4K recording, Wi-Fi 6, GPS, and a supercapacitor design.
+For the strongest premium front-and-rear setup, the VIOFO A229 Pro is the better fit.

 Top Supercapacitor Dash Cam Picks for 2026